chaconlab/IMOD/TUTORIAL.md

 <li><a href="#FAQ_CCMV_NMA">NMA of the closed CCMV capsid</a></li>
 <li><a href="#FAQ_CCMV_MORPH">Morphing the closed CCMV capsid into the swollen form</a></li>
 </ul>
 <a name="FAQ_CCMV_NMA"></a>NMA of the closed CCMV capsid<hr />The capsid of the Cowpea Chlorotic Mottle Virus (CCMV) is a huge protein structure composed of 180 chains, 28620 amino acids and 214440 atoms.
-In terms of ICs, it means about 58000 ICs: 56994 dihedral angles (f and ?) and 1074 inter-chain rotational/translational variables.
-Performing NMA with 58000 ICs it's impractical in a standard PC box, since there would be needed a 64-bit computer with about 30Gb of RAM, and each diagonalization step would last even days.
+ICs mean about 58000 ICs: 56994 dihedral angles and 1074 inter-chain rotational/translational variables.
+Performing NMA with 58000 ICs is impractical in a standard PC box since a 64-bit computer with about 30Gb of RAM would be needed, and each diagonalization step would last even days.
 To overcome this we are going to fix the 90% of dihedral angles while keeping mobile all rotational/translational degrees of freedom:
 <div class="box-note" style="text-align: justify;">imode <a href="media/files/1cwp_prot.pdb.gz">1cwp_prot.pdb</a> -o 1cwpDH09 -r 0.9 --save_fixfile</div>
 <pre>imode&gt;
 imode&gt; Welcome to the NMA in Internal Coordinates tool v1.10